Beit Ur al-Fauqa

 Beit Ur al-Fauqa (بيت عور الفوقا) is a Palestinian village located in the Ramallah and al-Bireh Governorate of the State of Palestine, in the northern West Bank, 14 km west of Ramallah and 3 km southeast of Beit Ur al-Tahta.

+Beit 'Ur al-Fauqa is identified with the ancient town of Upper Bethoron, with archaeological evidence dating its origins to the Iron Age.
+Positioned on two hilltops near Route 443, the historic "ascent of Bethoron" pass, the site witnessed significant battles in biblical times and later during the Maccabean Revolt and the First Jewish–Roman War due to its strategic importance.

+During the later Roman and Byzantine periods, the town's significance waned, and by the early 5th century, it had become a small village, as noted by Jerome.
+Eventually, this settlement was abandoned, with no mention in Arabic sources, though remains from the Crusader and Ayyubid periods have been found here.
+The current village is a modern settlement that were once a small hamlet until the latter half of the 20th century.

-According to the Palestinian Central Bureau of Statistics, it had a population of 864 in the 2007 census.
+Today, Beit 'Ur al-Fauqa is a small village, with most residents tracing their origins to Dura.
+Since 1967, it has been under Israeli occupation, with its territory split between Area B and Area C following the Oslo Accords.
+According to the Palestinian Central Bureau of Statistics, it had a population of 1,049 in the 2017 census.

 Location and geography

 Beit Ur al-Fauqa is located 8.4 km west of Ramallah.
 It is bordered by Beituniya to the east, Deir Ibzi to the north, Beit Ur at-Tahta and Kharbatha al-Misbah to the west, and at-Tira and Beit Anan to the south.

 The villages of Beit Ur crown two hilltops, less than 2 mi apart (with Beit Ur al-Fauqa some 245 m higher than Beit Ur al-Tahta) along Route 443, the biblical "ascent of Bethoron".
 For many centuries, the villages occupying their sites dominated one of the most historic roads in history.
 The ridge way of Bethoron climbs from the plain of Aijalon (the modern Yalo) to Beit Ur al-Tahta at 370 m; it then carries on along the ridge, with valleys lying on either side, north and south, before reaching Beit Ur al-Fauqa at 616 m.
 The ridge continues for another 8 km arriving at the plateau to the north of al-Jib (biblical Gibeon).